sseanik/python-cheatsheet-1531/README.md

 ### Dictionary Functions

-How do we extract specific data from a dictionary or manipulate it?
+There are several dictionary functions help to extract specific data from a dictionary or manipulate it.

 ```python
 fruits = {"apple": 5, "orange": 4, "pear": 3, "lemon": 1}